alexanderwe/the-traveler/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+the-traveler uses [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/alexanderwe/the-traveler/tags).

 ## Issues

 Do you have any issues or recommendations for this package ?
-Feel free to open an issue in the [isse section](https://github.com/alexanderwe/the-traveler/issues) :)
+Feel free to open an issue in the [issue section](https://github.com/alexanderwe/the-traveler/issues) :)

 ## License